madang01/gitmadang/README.md

 Codda is a collection of three things: Netty + Google protocol buffers + WAS.

+But I did not use these three things and implemented them on my own.

 (1) Defining a message information file, which is an xml file, creates sources that can be serialized / deserialized from the information file.

 (2) I created a server using the NIO selector and created a server connection API for the client.